King-s-Knowledge-Graph-Lab/OntoChat/assets/user_study/Instructions_on_How_to_Write_Ontology_User_Stories.md

 - **Impact and Outcomes:** Explain the results after the persona integrates the ontology into their process.
 How does it enhance efficiency, accuracy, or usability?

 A strong scenario makes it easier to visualize how the ontology will function in practice and highlights the value it provides.

-By following this structured approach, you can create ontology user stories that are well-grounded in user needs, ensuring that your ontology is both practical and impactful.